By David Joel Miller

 Repeatedly I hear and read that we shouldn’t judge people by the way they look.
 I know people say that because I have said that myself.
 But the truth is that most of the time, most of us do judge others by the way they look and there just might be evolutionary reasons why we should go on doing it.

-When you wander through the jungle it is helpful to seek out other humans and avoid non humans like bears or lions and tigers.
+When you wander through the jungle it is helpful to seek out other humans and avoid non-humans like bears or lions and tigers.
 It is not just humans that do this.
-Birds flock together by species, looking for mate, looking for protection.
+Birds flock together by species, looking for a mate, looking for protection.

 Consider these times when you might want to judge someone by their looks.

 So how comfortable are you feeling now?
-From the diplomas on the wall this person went to a big name medical school.
-Still his appearance is not to reassuring.
+From the diplomas on the wall, this person went to a big name medical school.
+Still, his appearance is not too reassuring.
 Is it fair to judge him by his looks?
 Are you willing to risk your life and your medical care to someone who looks like a part-time doctor and a full-time auto mechanic?

 Lots of clients tell me it is not fair that they get judged by the way you look.
 But if you want a job at that bank you might want to lose that “but-wiser” tee shirt and the sagging pants for the interview.